Skip to main content

 Elected members normally will serve for two years.
 Initially, provision shall be made for rotating terms of office so that one half of the elected-chairs will be vacated each year.

-Recall of any Tenure/Tenure Eligible or Administrative Faculty elected members of the Senate will be considered only at a meeting of the Tenure/Tenure Eligible and Administrative Faculty from the College, Unit or Division that elected the Senator, called for such a purpose at least one week in advance of the meeting date.
-Approval will require an affirmative vote of two-thirds of the Tenure/Tenure Eligible and Administrative Faculty from that College, Unit or Division who are present at that meeting.
+Recall of any Tenure/Tenure Eligible or Administrative Faculty elected members of the Senate will be considered only at a meeting of the Tenure/Tenure Eligible and Administrative Faculty from the University Unit that elected the Senator, called for such a purpose at least one week in advance of the meeting date.
+Approval will require an affirmative vote of two-thirds of the Tenure/Tenure Eligible and Administrative Faculty from that University Unit who are present at that meeting.

 Recall of any elected Clinical Faculty members of the Senate will be considered only at a meeting of the Clinical Faculty at least one week in advance of the meeting date.
 Approval will require an affirmative vote of two-thirds of the Clinical Faculty who are present at that meeting.